mlflow/mlflow/docs/source/R-api.rst

 Details
 -------

-When logging to Amazon S3, ensure that the user has a proper policy attached to it, for instance:
+When logging to Amazon S3, ensure that you have the s3:PutObject, s3:GetObject, s3:ListBucket, and s3:GetBucketLocation permissions on your bucket.

-\`\`

 Additionally, at least the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables must be set to the